bobbydmartino/.dotfiles/README.md

 # My Dotfiles
 ###### (This readme was written by ChatGPT, so some of the links may have been hallucinated)

-My dotfiles is a collection of configuration files that I use to personalize my development environment.
-It includes my `.zshrc`, `.zprofile`, `.tmux.conf`, and others.
+My dotfiles are a collection of configuration files that I use to personalize my development environment.

 ## Install